Next.js vs WordPress: Why Next.js is better than WordPress

 A glance at WordPress

-WordPress (WP) is a traditional CMS that started out in 2003 as a fork of the blogging software b2/cafelog.
+WordPress (WP) is a traditional CMS that started out in 2003 as a fork of the blogging software.
 WP instantly got popular in the open-source community and is now used for blogging and other purposes like building online shops.
-Over 455 million websites use WordPress, among them are the enterprise sized Time magazine and The Next Web.
+Over 455 million websites use WordPress, but the number is steadily declining due to the rise of modern and improved technologies such as Next.js.

 WP offers a basic front-end and back-end out of the box.
 In a couple of minutes, you can tune your theme and add some content with the help of the dashboard.
 However, to customize your website further, you have to use plugins.
 There are more than 55,000 of them in the WP repository, each featuring a particular functionality.